InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 However, regardless of whether the CMP requests the JSON file from the vendor's server or CMP's server, [Access-Control-Allow-Credentials](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials) must be set to false in order to not include any cookie in the request.
 Vendors must respond with the appropriate `content-type` header (`application/json`) and [Cache-control directives](https://www.keycdn.com/support/cache-control) so that CMPs are accessing the latest content when fetching from users’ browsers.
 The URL need not be served by the Vendor’s company domain.
 It could be served from a CDN.

 Usually, CMP requests the file only when/if a user clicks to review additional information (it's unusual for the information to be disclosed directly on the secondary layer).

+### Access method

+Even if the JSON file is already (or not) available via HTTP, the vendor must make publicly accessible the JSON file via HTTPS (uses [TLS](https://developer.mozilla.org/en-US/docs/Web/Security/Transport_Layer_Security) or [SSL](https://developer.mozilla.org/en-US/docs/Glossary/SSL) to encrypt HTTP requests and responses) on the standard ports (80 and 443, respectively) for secure communications.

 ## FAQ